Efficient Title Reranker for Fast and Improved Knowledge-Intense NLP: Efficient Title Reranker via Broadcasting Query Encoder

-Inspired by the observation, we propose \textbf{B}roadcasting \textbf{Q}uery \textbf{E}ncoder (BQE) which only encodes the query once for reranking of multiple titles.
+To resolve the dilemma, we propose \textbf{E}fficient \textbf{T}itle \textbf{R}eranker (ETR) via \textbf{B}roadcasting \textbf{Q}uery \textbf{E}ncoder (BQE) which only encodes the query once for reranking of multiple titles.
 The reduced encoding of the query is achieved by manipulating attention and position bias.
-In a run of encoding, we feed both the query and the titles into the encoder, and to avoid titles attending to each other or the query attending to multiple titles, we adjust the attention mask such that the query can only attend to itself while titles can attend to both itself and the query as shown in figure \ref{fig:BQE}.
+In a run of the model, we feed both the query and the titles into the encoder, and to avoid titles attending to each other or the query attending to multiple titles, we adjust the attention mask such that the query can only attend to itself while titles can attend to both itself and the query, as shown in Figure \ref{fig:BQE}.
 In addition, the original positional embedding will make a variance to titles at different positions which is undesirable, so we revised the positional embedding of the title to be immediately after the query.
 From there, we create a list of initial tokens as many as the titles for decoder input, and we limit each initial token to only be able to attend to the corresponding title to score.
 To generate the score, we used the monoT5 design introduced by \citet{nogueira2020document}; we harvest only the score from \textit{Yes} and \textit{No} and take softmax over these two logits to achieve a probability to rank the titles.
-Overall, from the perspective of the model, the reranking process of ETR is very close to the vanilla mono-reranker except for not having the attention from the query to the titles.
+Overall, from the perspective of the model, the design of BQE makes the reranking process of ETR being very close to the vanilla mono-reranker except for not allowing the query to attend to the titles.